 Weight Division: Only fought absolute.

-Team/Association: Gracie Jiu Jitsu
+Team/Association: Gracie Jiu-Jitsu

 George Gracie Biography

-George Gracie was born in 1911 being the second youngest of the famous Gracie brothers.
-George came from a wealthy and respected family in his native town of Belem do Pará, but as the Gracies fell into a financial crisis with his father, Gastao Senior, losing the his business, the family moved to Rio de Janeiro to start a new life and George’s life of luxury ended.
+George Gracie was born in 1911, being the second youngest of the famous Gracie brothers.
+George came from a wealthy and respected family in his native town of Belem do Pará, but as the Gracies fell into a financial crisis with his father, Gastao Senior, losing his business, the family moved to Rio de Janeiro to start a new life and George’s life of luxury ended.

-George and Oswaldo (who was 7 years older then George) soon became assistant coaches, but George proved to be a sponge when absorbing the grappling knowledge Carlos was handing out, becoming the “star pupil” at the gym.
+George and Oswaldo (who was 7 years older than George) soon became assistant coaches, but George proved to be a sponge when absorbing the grappling knowledge Carlos was handing out, becoming the “star pupil” at the gym.
 George and Carlos didn’t always get along, the older brother always enjoyed many different aspects of life from his spiritual beliefs to his obsession with dieting, the dieting aspect (today known as the Gracie Diet) often caused some turbulence as George did not believe in his brother’s concepts and always chose to eat what he pleased, not convinced of the benefits dieting could bring to his training.
-Carlos was very interested in boxing and together with George they started training in the western fighting style, the pair even competed in the late 1920′s winning an amateur tournament.
+Carlos was very interested in boxing and together with George they started training in the western fighting style, the pair even competed in the late 1920s winning an amateur tournament.

-As Carlos tried to show how effective his Jiu Jitsu program was, several challenges were issued to the local martial artists.
+As Carlos tried to show how effective his Jiu-Jitsu program was, several challenges were issued to the local martial artists.
 The “Capoeiristas” (Capoeira practitioners) were the first to accept.
-The very first organized event was named: Desafio Capoeira vs Jiu Jitsu.
+The very first organized event was named: Desafio Capoeira vs Jiu-Jitsu.
 George was matched with a stereotypical Rio de Janeiro Gangster and capoeira fighter.
 The fight was under what it is called today “Amateur MMA rules”, meaning, strikes were allowed on the feet, but not on the ground, so when the Capoeira fighter who went by the name of “Coronel” hit George’s face repeatedly on the ground, the fight was stopped and the victory awarded to George.

-The next No Holds Barred event participated by the Gracie family caused controversy amongst the fighting community, George was put up against another Capoeira fighter who’s name was Jayme Martins Ferreira, George beat with an armlock, but it was Oswaldo Gracie’s fight that caused turmoil.
+The next No Holds Barred event participated by the Gracie family caused controversy among the fighting community, George was put up against another Capoeira fighter who’s name was Jayme Martins Ferreira, George beat with an armlock, but it was Oswaldo Gracie’s fight that caused turmoil.
 Oswaldo was set to fight a very large greco-roman wrestler who was named Joao Baldi.
 Baldi weighed 135kg (297lbs) and was a mountain of a man.
-Everyone was waiting to see the Gracie be squashed by the big man, but instead Oswaldo disposed of Baldi in 58 seconds with a guillotine choke.
-No one in the stands had ever witnessed such a one sided fight with a size difference that big and immediately assumed the fight was a fix.
+Everyone was waiting to see the Gracie be squashed by the big man, but instead, Oswaldo disposed of Baldi in 58 seconds with a guillotine choke.
+No one in the stands had ever witnessed such a one-sided fight with a size difference that big and immediately assumed the fight was a fix.
 The fighter (Baldi) didn’t help clear the air when (maybe trying to save face) he told the press that it was indeed a “marmelada” (fix) and that he would have never lost otherwise.
-When George read the interview in a newspaper, he was enraged, and being the hot head he was, he went out seeking for Baldi.
+When George read the interview in a newspaper, he was enraged and being the hothead he was, he went out seeking for Baldi.
 When he found him, he beat him up in a public square.
-The beating was such that Baldi was hospitalized, and when he came out he pressed charges against the Gracie stating that he had been beaten with a brass knuckles, the police investigated the case, but as witnesses ditched the allegations stating that it was a fair fight, the case was closed.
+The beating was such that Baldi was hospitalized, and when he came out he pressed charges against the Gracie stating that he had been beaten with brass knuckles, the police investigated the case, but as witnesses ditched the allegations stating that it was a fair fight, the case was closed.

 In December 1931 George Gracie was set again to fight a “Capoeirista”, this time Mario Aleixo.
-Mario was a champion, being regarded as Capoeira’s last hope against the Gracie Jiu Jitsu.
+Mario was a champion, being regarded as Capoeira’s last hope against the Gracie Jiu-Jitsu.
 The fight was a clean sweep for the Gracie once again who won with a quick armbar.
 The relationship between clan leader Carlos Gracie and George started deteriorating after the fight between Helio and Fred Ebert (one of Helio‘s first battles).
 This fight took place at the Sao Cristovao Atletico Clube and it lasted over 1 hour.
 Before any of the fighters gave up, the police intervened closing the show, stating that it was a gruesome spectacle.
 Ebert’s face was completely disfigured and he could barely stand but he hadn’t given up, so the fight was declared a draw.
 Carlos accepted the decision and moved on, but George was furious that the fight hadn’t been given to Helio and was extremely agitated towards Carlos for not sticking to Helio as the head of the family.
-Because of this the relationship between the two brothers started its collision path, but at the time they managed to patch up and continued training together.
+Because of this, the relationship between the two brothers started its collision path, but at the time they managed to patch up and continued training together.

-George was a wild man, always taking pleasure in the night life too much, but that didn’t seem to damage his unbeaten run as he continued winning fights.
+George was a wild man, always taking pleasure in the nightlife too much, but that didn’t seem to damage his unbeaten run as he continued winning fights.
 When he was called to fight Geo Omori once again, getting back into training mode, restarting his training with his brothers.
 George beat Geo Omori when after 10 rounds, the Japanese fighter refused to come back the ring.
 George’s playboy lifestyle continued after the fight with Omori and when he fought another Japanese fighter named Shigeo, he was almost caught.
 George was taken down and mounted but came back on the second round to finish Shigeo with a choke.
-This was the first warning that his life style was catching up with his fighting career but George didn’t show signs of slowing down and continued fighting, competing in almost every event he could find, from luta livre, to Jiu Jitsu, Catch Wrestling and Vale Tudo.
+This was the first warning that his lifestyle was catching up with his fighting career but George didn’t show signs of slowing down and continued fighting, competing in almost every event he could find, from luta livre to Jiu-Jitsu, Catch Wrestling and Vale Tudo.

 In 1934 George spent a week in Jail together with his brothers Helio and Carlos.
 The 3 Gracies had been accused of beating up a former challenger, Manuel Rufino, who had placed charges against the Gracie trio.
 The court set them free after the prosecution failed to present any sort of evidence.
 George started spending more time with the Luta Livre fighters (a form of No-Gi Grappling very common in Brazil) and roaming further away from Carlos’s way of life.
 When George accepted another fight in luta livre rules, Carlos was very upset (as he believed George should stop fighting other styles and concentrate on BJJ), he told the press that George was no longer a representative of the Gracie way.
 George replied with some harsh words in a letter to the press, he wrote: